minlapyaee/game-frontend/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### About The Project
-This is slot game Necgabucs
+This is slot game Mechanics

 ### Built With